|

 Free and cheap website templates (alphabetically)

 Open Source Web Design: This re-launched site offers more than 2,000 free website templates.
-In most cases, link-backs to the designer are required, and Ive noticed some designers requiring fees for commercial use so read the license for your chosen template carefully.
+In most cases, link-backs to the designer are required, and I’ve noticed some designers requiring fees for “commercial use” so read the license for your chosen template carefully.
 Templates are downloaded as zipped files, and most have lots of text prompts to walk you through the code.
 Open Source Web Design is a worldwide community of web designers, but the site itself is based in Dunmore, Pennsylvania.

-Tightwad Marketing: Thats right, this very website has a free website design template as part of the article Write your website content in 60 minutes.
-Its a six-page website template with content prompts and six background color variations.
+Tightwad Marketing: That’s right, this very website has a free website design template as part of the article Write your website content in 60 minutes.
+It’s a six-page website template with content prompts and six background color variations.
 The design is rudimentary, but fast-loading and expandable.
-Its yours to use on your business website, free, with no link back required.
+It’s yours to use on your business website, free, with no link back required.

 Back to quick finder